About this listing

 If you need a taxi we can arrange one for you at reasonable rates.

-We are close to the beautiful Karura Forest which offers hundreds of hectares of safe walking and small antelope and monkeys can be seen.
+We are close to the beautiful Karura Forest which offers hundreds of hectares of safe walking, running, biking.
+Small antelope and monkeys can be seen.

 You can walk to Village Market (25 minutes), matatus (local public transport vans) are ubiquitous, or have your own vehicle or taxi (can be recommended).